Dr. Parvin Adeli

 A Chinese national, Philip holds a PhD in Materials Science from the China Iron and Steel Research Institute and a Masters in Materials Science and Engineering from Xi’an Jiantong University as well bachelor degrees in Physics from the Beijing University of Science & Technology and in Computer Science, University of Windsor in Canada.

-DIRECTOR, HEALTH & ENVIRONMENT, PUBLIC POLICY
+DIRECTOR, PUBLIC POLICY & SUSTAINABILITY

 Dr. Veronique Steukers